Analysts Mean recommendation for Amyris Inc. (AMRS) was 1.70: Is this the key time?

-Amyris Inc. (AMRS) is priced at $12.98 after the most recent trading session.
-At the very opening of the session, the stock price was $14.18 and reached a high price of $14.25, prior to closing the session it reached the value of $14.09.
-The stock touched a low price of $12.89.Recently in News on November 8, 2021, Amyris To Offer $400.0 Million Of Convertible Senior Notes Due 2026.
+Let’s start up with the current stock price of Amyris Inc. (AMRS), which is $7.96 to be very precise.
+The Stock rose vividly during the last session to $10.18 after opening rate of $10.10 while the lowest price it went was recorded $7.88 before closing at $12.98.Recently in News on November 8, 2021, Amyris To Offer $400.0 Million Of Convertible Senior Notes Due 2026.
 Amyris, Inc. (Nasdaq: AMRS) (“Amyris”), a leading synthetic biotechnology company accelerating the world to sustainable consumption through its Lab-to-Market™ operating platform, today announced that it proposes to offer $400.0 million aggregate principal amount of convertible senior notes due 2026 (the “notes”), subject to market conditions and other factors.
 The notes are to be offered and sold in a private placement to persons reasonably believed to be qualified institutional buyers pursuant to Rule 144A under the Securities Act of 1933, as amended (the “Act”).
 Amyris also intends to grant the initial purchasers of the notes an option to purchase, within a 13-day period from, and including the date on which the notes are first issued, up to an additional $60.0 million aggregate principal amount of notes.
 You can read further details here

 Amyris Inc. had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $23.42 on 03/15/21, with the lowest value was $6.11 for the same time period, recorded on 01/04/21.